akamai/cli-appsec/README.md

-  modify-rate-policy        Update existing rate policy. rate-policies             List all rate policies. api-endpoints             List all api endpoints.
+  modify-rate-policy        Update existing rate policy. rate-policies             List all rate policies. api-endpoints             List all api endpoints. protections               List all protections of a security policy. set-protections           Update protections of a security policy. rate-policies-actions     List all enabled rate policies actions of a security policy. enable-rate-policy        Assign a rate policy action in a security policy. disable-rate-policy       Remove a rate policy action in a security policy. slow-post                 Display contents of slow post in a security policy. enable-slow-post          Enable slow post in a security policy. disable-slow-post         Disable slow post in a security policy.

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]